 STROBOS-CODE is a collaboration joining the interdisciplinary competency of partners from materials research and crystallography, X-ray physics, algorithm development, and image analysis from two Russian research institutions and two German universities.

-Extension of the German-Russian endstation at KIT's IMAGE beamline with diffraction contrast capabilities.
+Extension of the German-Russian endstation at the IMAGE beamline at the Synchrotron Radiation Source at KIT with diffraction contrast capabilities.
 Its design aims on high mobility and flexibility, enabling its integration into typical synchrotron beamline instrumentation and infrastructure for user experiments at different facilities (PETRA III, ESRF, etc.).

-Methodical and instrumental development:
+Methodical and instrumental development

 Example: Comprehensive characterization of dislocation networks in Si-wafer: